Marte’s four hits lead Marlins past Rockies 11-4

-MIAMI (AP) — Starling Marté had four hits, including a homer and double, and the Miami Marlins beat the Colorado Rockies 11-4 on Thursday night.
+MIAMI (AP) — Starling Marte had four hits, including a homer and double, and the Miami Marlins beat the Colorado Rockies 11-4 on Thursday night.

 Adam Duvall and Jazz Chisholm also went deep for the Marlins, who had 16 hits.